 Tanning in the months and weeks prior to a bodybuilding competition is standard policy for year-in-year-out participants, but I wasn’t even certain I’d be competing until a month prior, leaving my skin mighty pasty.
 As it turns out, just about everyone ends up covering themselves head to toe in bronzing agent anyway, so my suggestion is to not worry so much about tanning prior to a bodybuilding competition.

 Bad weight strategy!

-Similar to the preparation for a boxing or MMA weigh-in, those teetering near a lower bodybuilding class are going to be tempted to game the system.
+Similar to the preparation for a boxing or MMA weigh-in, you won´t need a Boxing gear but those teetering near a lower bodybuilding class are going to be tempted to game the system.
 By that, of course, I mean planned dehydration and fasting for the 24 hours prior to sign in time.
 The day before the meet, I was pretty pumped to vie for victory and was close to a lower class.
 By barely making it from the top end, you stand a chance being the biggest dog in the kennel.
 Let’s just say, despite my efforts, I didn’t make the weight limit, so I had to perform with a headache and a growling stomach against women who looked like they had about 1.5x my muscle mass on average.
 Lesson learned!